fr4p3rzz/WallPainter/README.md

-Wallpainter! is a simple game for two players written in C and inspired to the '70s Arcade videogames.<br>
+WallPainter is a simple game for two players written in C and inspired to the '70s Arcade videogames.<br>
 SDL2 library was used for video and audio output, SimpleSDL2Audio by jakebesworth used for audio controls and sampling<br>

 FEATURES:<br>